rnwolf/jira-metrics-extract/README.rst

 Changelog
 ---------

+0.20 - 18 Jan 2017
+     * Fixed bug that caused an error when the --quantiles commandline was used.

 0.19 - 14 Dec 2016
      * When creating cfd and burnup charts, zero sized issues were sized as 1 point.
 Now counted as zero points to avoid confusion between direct Jira download.
      * Fixed bug where forecast target line was caculated as the maximum rather than the latest value in backlog cumulative history.